Unemployment

 By area

-41 regions in the UK are ranked from the lowest to highest likelihood of being unemployed compared to the UK average.
+41 regions in the UK are ranked from the lowest to highest values.
 They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (lowest) to 5 (highest).

 The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for each region is highly likely to be within.
 In many cases the confidence intervals overlap.
 This suggests differences between specific regions may not be statistically significant.

+The regional estimates have a large margin of error – do not rank or compare specific regions.
 See the composite indices for more precise estimates and to understand overall regional patterns.

 Q1 - Lowest 20%